-As of [\\\\], 2020 the District employed approximately [\\] employees consisting of [\\] full-time-equivalent ("FTE") non-management certificated employees, [\\\] certificated management employees, [\\\] FTE classified non-management employees and [\\] classified management employees.
-For fiscal year 2019-20, the total certificated and classified payrolls, were approximately [\\] million (unaudited) and [\\] million (unaudited), respectively, and are budgeted to be approximately \$152.78 million and \$56.22 million, respectively, in fiscal year 2020-21.
+As of September 2021, the District employed approximately 2797.12 full-time equivalent ("FTE") employees, consisting of approximately 1678.52 FTE certificated non-management employees, approximately 85 FTE certificated management employees, approximately 1006.60 FTE classified non-management employees, and approximately 27 FTE classified management employees.
+For fiscal year 2019-20, the total certificated and classified payrolls were approximately \$155.28 million and \$55.28 million, respectively.
+For fiscal year 2020-21, the total certificated and classified payrolls are approximately \$157.95 million and \$53.87 million (unaudited), respectively.
+In fiscal year 2021-22, the total certificated and classified payrolls are budgeted to be approximately \$158.21 million and \$55.59 million, respectively.

 The District's certificated and classified employees are represented by formal bargaining organizations as shown in the table below.
-In addition, certain supervisors and management employees, an aggregate of approximately [\] FTE positions, are not represented by an exclusive bargaining agent.
+In addition, certain supervisors and management employees, an aggregate of approximately 136 FTE positions, are not represented by an exclusive bargaining agent.
 Salaries and benefits for supervisors, management and confidential employees are determined through an informal process of "meet and confer" with representatives from each of these classifications.
-[District to describe status of negotiations with SRVEA and CESA - Are you operating under existing contract until a new contract is in place?
-Are any reopener negotiations ongoing with SEIU?]
+[District to describe current status of negotiations with bargaining units, including any negotiations regarding MOUs for various instructional methods.
+District to confirm whether parties continue to operate under terms of expired contract until new contract is agreed to.]

-Approx. Number of FTEs Current Contract Name of Bargaining Unit Represented Expiration Date (1) San Ramon Valley Education Association (SRVEA) [June 30, 2019] California School Employees Association Unit II (CSEA) [June 30, 2019] California School Employees Association Unit III (CSEA) [June 30, 2019] Service Employees International Union (SEIU), Local 1021 [June 30, 2021]
+Name of Bargaining Unit Number of FTEs Represented Current Contract Expiration Date San Ramon Valley Education Association (SRVEA) 1,673.66 June 30, 2022 California School Employees Association Unit II (CSEA) 329.77 June 30, 2022 California School Employees Association Unit III (CSEA) 395.98 June 30, 2022 Service Employees International Union (SEIU), Local 1021 261.24 June 30, 2021